RubyConfCo/2016-rubyconfco.github.io/blog/_posts/2016-08-02-diversity-scholarship-program.md

 #### How to apply?

-To apply you just need to fill out the form below https://rubyconfco.typeform.com/to/vmSkJ1.
+To apply you just need to fill out [this form](https://rubyconfco.typeform.com/to/vmSkJ1).
 The call closes on **Wednesday, August 17, 2016**, and gives the results on Saturday, August 20, 2016, day, do not miss it!

 #### Interested in sponsoring more people?

 The more financial support we receive, we can give scholarships to more people.
-Therefore, if you are a company or person and want to provide financial resources for more scholarships you can write to **organizers@rubyconf.co**.
+Therefore, if you are a company or person and want to provide financial resources for more scholarships you can write to <a mailto="organizers@rubyconf.co">organizers@rubyconf.</a>.

 See you in Medellin!